Merton's optimal investment problem with jump signals

-According to the martingale optimality principle, this ought to be nonpositive for any choice of $\phi_t(.)$ and to vanish for some choice $\phi^*_t(.)$.
-Recalling the admissible range of positions~\eqref{AdmSet_Signal} and distinguishing between the strategic options $\phi_t(z) \in \Phi^{z}$ when receiving a signal $z\not=0$ and the options $\phi_t(0)\in\Phi^0$ while not receiving one ($z=0$), this leads us to the HJB-equation
+As usual in the martingale optimality principle this has to be non-positive for any admissible strategy $\tilde{\phi}=\phi(\Delta Z) \in \mathcal{A}(Z)$ and to vanish for some (then optimal) strategy.
+In view of the domain constraints~\eqref{admissibilityconditions}, this leads us to the HJB-equation

 for $(t,x)\in[0,T]\times\mathbb{R}^+$.
 Of course, the terminal condition remains unchanged: